pfwd/talk-static-analysis-phpstan/src/slides.md

 # Legacy projects

 <!--
-- Could have a spaghetti code base
+- It could be a spaghetti code base
-- Could have Mixture of frameworks and library's
+- It could have mixture of frameworks and library's
-- Could be out of date code
+- The code could be out of date
-- Could be using an older version of PHP
+- It could be using an older version of PHP
-- Incoming change requests
+- It could have incoming change requests
-- Could have no tests
+- There might be 0 tests
-- Lots of known bugs
+- There could be lots of known bugs
-- Lots of unknown bugs
+- There could be lots of unknown bugs
-- Lots of end users.
-Some are complaining
+- There could be many end users.
+Some might be complaining
-- Performance issues
+- There could be performance, security, and data integrity issues
-- Security concerns
-- Could have a low confidence that an upgrade will work -->
+- You could have a low confidence that an upgrading or improving something will work -->

 ---